sciphilib/Algos/README.md

 # Algo
-Implementation of important algorithms and data structures in C++
+Implementation of important algorithms in C++